cle5eland/azure-iot-central-wfh/README.md

 1. Install Azure CLI for your operating system by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 1. Clone this repo
 1. From your shell, run `az login`, and follow the prompts to login with your MSDN Account (Not your microsoft account).
 1. From your shell, navigate to the `local` directory under this project, and run `sh ./provisionVM.sh`.
 The location defaults to West US, but feel free to change it to something closer to you (the list of valid location values will be listed for your convenience).
+This will provision your machine and generate all the scripts you'll need to use on the day-to-day in the `local/user` directory.

+### Set up your VM to run IoT Central

+Okay, great!
+We have our machine.
+Next, let's get IoT Central running.

+1. Navigate to the local/user folder.
+1. Run `sh startWFH.sh`
+1. You'll be ssh-ed into your new machine.
+These next set of instructions will all be on this remote machine.
-1.
+1. Clone this repo.